sbercloud-terraform/terraform-provider-sbercloud/docs/resources/dli_package.md

 * `created_at` - Time when a queue is created.

-* `updated_at` - The last time when the package configuration update has completed.
+* `updated_at` - The last time when the package configuration update has complated.